fusion809/fusion809.github.io-old2/_posts/2016/12/OS/00-introduction.md

 * [Lubuntu][5] &mdash; the one I would be recommending for most users, especially beginners.
 It is an official Ubuntu derivative and uses the lightweight LXDE desktop environment.
 * [Puppy Linux][6] &mdash; an Australian distribution that I have never managed to install in a VirtualBox VM due to graphics and mouse issues.
 I have never tried to install it onto my hard disk, so I have no idea how it runs on an actual machine (as opposed to a VirtualBox VM).
 * [Quirky Linux][7] &mdash; a Puppy Linux-derived distribution, that I have also failed to install in VirtualBox VMs.
+* [ReactOS][8] &mdash; a Russian open-source, binary-compatible clone of Microsoft Windows NT.
+Its aesthetics most closely resemble those of Windows 2000 or XP.
+Most binaries built for Windows XP are compatible with ReactOS.

-For a list of further, presently maintained operating systems that are designed to run on older computers see [this *DistroWatch* search][8].
+For a list of further, presently maintained operating systems that are designed to run on older computers see [this *DistroWatch* search][9].

 ### Question 2
 **Question:** Which free operating system is best suited to a developer?